Artificial Intelligence BSc (Hons)

 A

 Applicants who offer the Extended Project Qualification (EPQ) and meet our offer criteria will be made the standard offer, plus an alternative offer.
-This will be at one A Level grade lower plus a grade A in the EPQ, for example the offer would be AAA or AAB plus A in the EPQ.
+This will be at one A Level grade lower plus a grade A in the EPQ, for example the offer would be ABB or AAB plus A in the EPQ.

 A level